macar4115/esp32-dht11-mqtt/README.md

 - **WiFi Connectivity**: Connects to a WiFi network and initializes an NTP time server.
 - **MQTT Communication**: Publishes sensor data to ThingSpeak via MQTT and subscribes to control messages for the onboard LED.
 - **DHT11 Sensor**: Reads temperature and humidity, calculates heat index, and publishes the data.
-- **PCD8544 LCD Display**: Displays real-time data including sensor readings and connection status.
+- **Display Options**: Provides a dynamic real-time display of sensor readings and shows WiFi and MQTT connection status via the PCD8544 LCD.
+Alternatively, use a standard 16x2 LCD Display (LiquidCrystal) for alphanumeric output.
 - **FreeRTOS Tasks**: Utilizes FreeRTOS for handling multiple tasks (WiFi connection, MQTT, sensor reading, data publishing, and display updates).
 - **RTC (Real-Time Clock)**: Synchronizes time using NTP and displays the current date and time.
 - **Opening Screen**: Displays a welcome message on startup.